Graduate Diploma of Mental Health Nursing - CC69

 |Core Units||8||Major Units||None|

-The Graduate Diploma of Mental Health Nursing is comprised of eight units.
-Seven core units and one elective unit from a choice of two.
+The Graduate Diploma of Mental Health Nursing is comprised of eight core units.
 The units that you will study are generally broken down into five or six smaller modules that you can complete.

 Each unit is six credit points and designed to require a time commitment of a total of 144 hours; in total, for all eight units (this is approximately 1120 hours of study).
 The eight units from within the Graduate Diploma equate to 12 months of full-time study when compared to a typical university term structure of two terms of full-time study.
 However, you will have up to three years from enrolment to complete the course at your own pace.